jiakai-lian/Exercise/DevCafe-iOS/README.md

 In this app, some aspects I have noticed can be improved in the future:

 1. Insufficient unit test cases: Although I have applied unit test for critical cases.
-However, all these cases are all positive test cases, which means the error handlings in this app are net yet been tested in Unit Testing.
+However, all these cases are all positive test cases, which means the error handlings in this app are net yet been tested.

 2. No data persistence layer: It cannot save fetched data to anywhere at this moment.

 3. User expereince: UI design and User expereince definitely can be improved.

 4. The current layout looks good in the vertical mode.
-But in the horizontal mode, it wastes too much spaces
+But in the horizontal mode, it wastes too much space

 5. Currently the network url and params saved into a plist file.
 In a real world scenario, it is possible to edit those data in iTunes.
-Therefore it is not secure engough to save sensitive data in plist.
+Therefore it is not secure enough to save sensitive data in plist.

-6. The procdure of fetching data can be improved better.
+6. The procedure of fetching data can be improved better.